The behavioral science concept of compassion is similar to

 Sutton, G. W., Jordan, K., & Worthington, E.L., Jr. (2014).
 Spirituality, hope, compassion, and forgiveness: Contributions of Pentecostal spirituality to godly love.
 Journal of Psychology and Christianity, 33, 212-226.
 Academia Link ResearchGate

-Photo credit: I took the photo of Convoy of Hope helping people on the site where the tornado of 2007 destroyed the Assemblies of God church in Greensburg Kansas, USA.
-The tornado wiped out over 90% of the city.
+Photo credit: I took the photo of Convoy of Hope helping people on the site where the tornado of 2007 destroyed the over 90% of the city.

 Related Posts